carmoandre/carmoandre/README.md

 -   🔭 I’m currently working on complete my second university degree.
 -   🌱 I’m currently learning how to improve my full-stack development skills
 -   👯 I’m looking to collaborate on social matters using tech
--   🤔 I’m looking for help to get a job where wellness and mind health really matters.
+-   🤔 I’m focused on wellness and mind health.
 -   💬 Ask me what different thing i'm reading about right now.
 -   😄 Pronouns: He/Him
 -   ⚡ Fun fact: I really think science and spirituality can be friends.
 After hours coding, I can discuss religion, astrology and even take a tarot reading